Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: Preliminaries - PerceiverAR Architecture

-The fundamental concept behind PerceiverAR is to split the input sequence into two components which we denote as the history and latent sequences.
+The fundamental concept behind PerceiverAR~\cite{hawthorne2022general} is to split the input sequence into two components which we term as the history and latent sequences.
 We denote the input as $x$ with corresponding sequence length $n$.
 After the tokenization and embedding is carried out, the input can be considered as composed of a history component and a latent component as: $x \in \mathbb{R}^{n \times d} = x_{history} || x_{latent}$, where $||$ indicates the catenation of two components.
 We denote the history length as $h$ and the latent length as $l$.
 After the embedding operation, $history \in \mathbb{R}^{h \times d}$ and $latent \in \mathbb{R}^{l \times d}$.
 The PerceiverAR computes the query only on the latent part in the first layer of Transformer, while the key and values are computed on the entire sequence length of size $n$.
 Thus the attention computation in the first layer produces an output of dimension $\mathbb{R}^{l \times d}$:

-Since the output from first layer of Transformer $\in \mathbb{R}^{l \times d}$ the remaining layers do a normal attention on inputs of size $l$, without splitting the input into two parts as done in the first layer.
-For auto-regressive training, an input of $n$ tokens is used to create $(n-1)$ training pairs, such that the expected output of first token is the second token, and the expected token of inputs up to $(m-1)$ tokens is the $m^{th}$ token.
-The PerceiverAR uses the history part as a fixed input, hence the autoregressive training can only be done on the latent part of input.
-Thus, to hide the future tokens in the training of the first layer, the upper triangular part of the attention matrix is set to $-\infty$.
-The remaining layers operate only on the input size of the latent length, so the triangularization of the attention matrix is done on the square matrix corresponding to the latent part.
+Since the output from first layer of Transformer $\in \mathbb{R}^{l \times d}$ the remaining layers do a normal attention on inputs of size $l$, without splitting the input into two parts as is done in the first layer.
+For autoregressive training, an input of $n$ tokens is used to create $(n-1)$ training pairs, such that the expected output of first token is the second token, and the expected token of inputs up to $(m-1)$ tokens is the $m^{th}$ token.
+Since PerceiverAR uses the history part as a fixed input, the autoregressive training can only be done on the latent part of input.
+Thus, to hide the future tokens in the training of the first layer, the upper triangular part of the attention matrix (corresponding to latent) is set to $-\infty$.
+The remaining layers operate on the size of the latent length, so the triangularization of the attention matrix is done on the entire square matrix.